Most Common Misunderstanding in Aviation Risk Management

 Summary of Differences and 3 Questions to Tell the Difference

-Here’s brief summary of each item:
+Here’s a summary of each item:

 - Hazard: a thing that is harmless by itself, but can lead to safety events depending on one’s interaction with it.